-- 122. In October 2006, GoSS President Salva Kiir issued a decree appointing the five members of the Southern Sudan Human Rights Commission (SSHRC).
+- 171. In October 2006, GoSS President Salva Kiir issued a decree appointing the five members of the Southern Sudan Human Rights Commission (SSHRC).
 On 3 February 2009, the Southern Sudan Legislative Assembly passed the enabling legislation for the Commission.
-The Bill which provides for the Commission's independence and adequate powers to carry out its current monitoring, investigation, advisory and promotional work is largely in line with the Paris Principles (the international standards on National Human Rights Institutions).
-(02/09) - 123.
+The Bill which provides for the Commission's independence and adequate powers to carry out its current monitoring, investigation, advisory and promotional work is largely in line with the Paris Principles (the international standards on National Human Rights Institutions).(02/09) - 172.
 In February 2010, UNMIS Human Rights provided communication material to the Southern Sudanese Human Rights Commission, as part of its ongoing assistance to national human rights protection mechanisms.
-(02/10). - 124.
+(02/10) - 173.
 The Southern Sudan Human Rights Commission has established eight out of the ten state offices in Southern Sudan (Jonglei, Unity, Upper Nile, Western Bahr el Ghazal, Warrap, Eastern Equatoria, Western Equatoria and Central Equatoria).
-Upon the request of the Commission, UNMIS Human Rights continues to work with the SSHRC in building its capacities through provision of technical and logistical support and advisory services.
-(03/10)
+Upon the request of the Commission, UNMIS Human Rights continues to work with the SSHRC in building its capacities through provision of technical and logistical support and advisory services.(03/10) - 174.
+During the month of September, the GoSS President appointed, Lawrence Gubanda, as Chairperson for the Southern Sudan Human Rights Commission (SSHRC).
+He is a former GoSS Secretary of State for State Affairs.
+(09/10)